Temperature-dependent sex determination

 While TSD has been observed in many reptile and fish species, the genetic differences between sexes and molecular mechanisms of TSD have not been determined.
 The cortisol-mediated pathway and epigenetic regulatory pathway are thought to be the potential mechanisms involved in TSD.

-The eggs are affected by the temperature at which they are incubated during the middle one-third of embryonic development.
-This critical period of incubation is known as the thermosensitive period (TSP).
+The eggs are affected by the temperature at which they are incubated during the middle third of embryonic development.
+This critical period of incubation is known as the thermosensitive period.
 The specific time of sex-commitment is known due to several authors resolving histological chronology of sex differentiation in the gonads of turtles with TSD.

-Thermosensitive period (TSP)
+Thermosensitive period

-The thermosensitive, or temperature-sensitive, period (TSP) is the period during development when sex is irreversibly determined.
+The thermosensitive, or temperature-sensitive, period is the period during development when sex is irreversibly determined.
 It is used in reference to species with temperature-dependent sex determination, such as crocodilians and turtles.
 The TSP typically spans the middle third of incubation with the endpoints defined by embryonic stage when under constant temperatures.
 The extent of the TSP varies a little among species, and development within the oviducts must be taken into account in species where the embryo is at a relatively late stage of development on egg laying (e.g. many lizards).
 Temperature pulses during the thermosensitive period are often sufficient to determine sex, but after the TSP, sex is unresponsive to temperature and sex reversal is impossible.

 Types

 Within the mechanism, two distinct patterns have been discovered and named Pattern I and Pattern II.
 Pattern I is further divided into IA and IB.

 Pattern IA has a single transition zone, where eggs predominantly hatch males if incubated below this temperature zone, and predominantly hatch females if incubated above it.
 Pattern IA occurs in most turtles, with the transition between male-producing temperatures and female-producing temperatures occurring over a range of temperatures as little as 1–2°C. Pattern IB also has a single transition zone, but females are produced below it and males above it.
-Pattern IB occurs in the tuatara.
+Pattern IB occurs in multiple fish species and the tuatara.

 Pattern II has two transition zones, with males dominating at intermediate temperatures and females dominating at both extremes.
 Pattern II occurs in some turtles, lizards, and crocodilians.
 Mixed sex ratios and (more rarely) intersex individuals have been observed at or near the pivotal temperature of sex determination.

 It has been proposed that essentially all modes of TSD are actually Pattern II and those that deviate from the expected female-male-female pattern are species whose viable temperature range does not allow for the extreme temperatures needed to pass the second transition zone.

 The distinction between chromosomal sex-determination systems and TSD is often blurred because the sex of some species – such as the three-lined skink Bassiana duperreyi and the central bearded dragon Pogona vitticeps – is determined by sex chromosomes, but this is over-ridden by temperatures that are tolerable but extreme.
 Also, experiments conducted at the pivotal temperature, where temperature is equivocal in its influence, have demonstrated an underlying genetic predisposition to be one sex or the other.